 The 30-second professional pitch is your personal advertisement.
-Your pitch is a response to the question, "Tell me about yourself," and should engage your listener.
-This is not a speech since it takes place in the context of a conversation.
+Your pitch is a response to the request, "Tell me about yourself," and should engage your listener.
+This is not really a speech because it takes place in the context of a conversation.

-Sample Pitch Script
+Sample Pitch Script My name ismy major is [Describe your current situation] Example: My name is Jane Doe.
+I am a junior majoring in marketing at the University of Baltimore.
+I recently [Describe relevant professional or academic experience] Example: I recently completed an internship at XYZ company working with social media marketing.
+My goal is to [Describe career or academic plans] Example: My long-term goal is to become a Marketing Analyst for a digital marketing company.
+I am looking for opportunities to Example: I am looking for opportunities to further develop my skills in brand management.

-, , ajor is[Describe your current situation] is Jane Doe.
-I am currently a junior majoring in marketing at the University of Baltimore. pe relevant professional or academic experience] completed an internship at XYZ Company working with social media and marketing. , • scribe career or academic plans] erm goal is to become a Marketing Analyst for a digital marketing company.
-I am looking for opp Example: I am looki portunities to ng for opportunities to further develop my skills in brand management.
-This script is a sugae ested sample and should be personalized to fit your needs.
+This script is a suggested sample and should be personalized to fit your needs.